eiderman/nifti-java/README.md

 Building
 ========

 The project is built using [Apache Buildr](http://buildr.apache.org/).
-There is nothing special about the build except for downloading [fastutil](http://fastutil.di.unimi.it/).
+There is nothing special about the build except for downloading [fastutil](http://fastutil.di.unimi.it/) and [vecmath from Java3D](http://mvnrepository.com/artifact/java3d/vecmath).